 A challenging bodyweight exercise that is not to be underestimated!

-As with a normal push up, lower your chest towards the ground.
+As with a normal push-up, lower your chest toward the ground.
 Keep your elbows close to your side as you lower down to just before your chest touches the ground.
 Hold for a second and then push back up to extended arms.

 If you can easily do 3 sets of 12, try the advanced version of this exercise by elevating your feet!